LindySez | Recipes

 Ingredients

-• 8 ounces pasta bow-tie, penne, fettuccine cooked 1 minute less than package directions, drained, ½ cup pasta water reserved
+• 8 ounces pasta bow-tie, penne, or fettuccine cooked 1 minute less than package directions, drained, ½ cup pasta water reserved

-• 6 ounces smoked salmon flaked
+• 6 ounces hot smoked salmon flaked

 • 1 cup fresh or frozen peas if fresh, blanch in boiling water for 2 - 3 minutes until crisp-tender, run cold water over to stop the cooking, if frozen, no need to thaw